m1exe/Configs-by-m1.exe/README.md

 I have a Hide And Seek (Chasemod)
 Server ip is: 78.47.226.148:27015
-Discord Server community: https://discord.gg/N3StVHU
+Discord Server community: https://discord.gg/N3StVHU My Forum Discord Server: https://discord.gg/kJan4Jd (The forum is in work because i don't have founds to buy a domain!)

 WHERE TO PUT THE FILES